aminmirzaei-dev/aminmirzaei-dev/README.md

 <p align="center">

-⭐ _If you like my work, consider starring repositories or reaching out for collaboration!_
+⭐ _If you like my work, feel free to star repositories or reach out for collaboration._

 </p>